dasmikko/facepunchdroid/README.md

     }
 It's only needed until I fix the way I add the custom stylesheet.

+**UPDATE!**
+Not needed anymore, as I have updated the injection method

 ## Changelog
+    1.4.5
+    - Added native pagination, with go to functionality

     1.4.4
     - Fixed error where mailto links could crash the app